 Make a Difference in Addiction Recovery With an Online MSW

 An online Master of Social Work from Yeshiva University can help you enhance your counseling expertise and improve the lives of people battling severe conditions.
 Whether you’re passionate about addiction recovery or other types of social work, you can develop new skills and knowledge through our flexible curriculum.
-You’ll gain hands-on experience through fieldwork and get individual guidance from expert faculty advisors and peer mentors.
+You’ll gain hands-on experience through practicum and get individual guidance from expert faculty advisors and peer mentors.

 Ready to get started?
-Contact one of our Admissions Outreach Advisors today to learn more.
+Contact one of our admissions outreach advisors today to learn more.